-All lost and found items are usually displayed outside of the main office.
+All lost and found items are usually displayed on a table throughout the school year or in the stairwell by the pre-primary classes.
 Students and parents looking for lost possessions should check this area periodically.

 Media Denial Forms:

 Media Denial Forms are given out at the beginning of the school year.
 Please sign and return to your child's teacher only if you are denying permission for your child to be photographed.